SuperGlue2025/SuperGlue2025/README.md

 ## User Guide

 SuperGlue is designed to be user-friendly, allowing users to easily navigate and utilize its features.
-[User Guide](docs/USER_GUIDE.md) provides detailed instructions on how to use the application, including uploading datasets, visualizing molecular structures, and performing different actions.
+The [User Guide](docs/USER_GUIDE.md) provides detailed instructions on how to use the application, including uploading datasets, visualizing molecular structures, and performing different actions.

 ## Usage